Yinteger/vscode-aem-sync/README.md

+# No Longer being maintained #
+As I no longer work with AEM or have access to AEM software, I am no longer maintaining this project.
+If you would like to fork or contribute, I can assist with getting the Visual Studio Code store permissions transfered over.

 # AEM Sync README

 AEM Sync is an extension for Visual Studio Code to automatically sync changes to files to a Adobe Experience Manager server.
 It is intended to be used for local development.